Tao-Yunshuang/leetcode/learn/Recursion/Knowledge.md

 1. Divide.
 Divide the problem S into a set of subproblems: {S1, S2,...Sn} where n≥2, i.e. there are usually more than one subproblem.
 2. Conquer.
 Solve each subproblem recursively.
 3. Combine.
 Combine the results of each subproblem.

+Backtracking

+Backtracking is a general algorithm for finding all (or some) solutions to some computational problems (notably Constraint satisfaction problems or CSPs), which incrementally builds candidates to the solution and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot lead to a valid solution.